Honduras: Celebrations

-Some of Honduras's national holidays include Honduras Independence Day on 15 September and Children's Day or Día del Niño, which is celebrated in homes, schools and churches on 10 September; on this day, children receive presents and have parties similar to Christmas or birthday celebrations.
+National holidays include Honduras Independence Day on 15 September and Children's Day or Día del Niño, which is celebrated in homes, schools and churches on 10 September; on this day, children receive presents and have parties similar to Christmas or birthday celebrations.
 Some neighborhoods have piñatas on the street.
 Other holidays are Easter, Maundy Thursday, Good Friday, Day of the Soldier (3 October to celebrate the birth of Francisco Morazán), Christmas, El Dia de Lempira on 20 July, and New Year's Eve.

-Honduran Independence Day festivities start early in the morning with marching bands.
+Independence Day festivities start early in the morning with marching bands.
 Each band wears different colors and features cheerleaders.
 Fiesta Catracha takes place this same day: typical Honduran foods such as beans, tamales, baleadas, cassava with chicharrón, and tortillas are offered.

 On Christmas Eve people reunite with their families and close friends to have dinner, then give out presents at midnight.
 In some cities fireworks are seen and heard at midnight.
 On New Year's Eve there is food and "cohetes", fireworks and festivities.
 Birthdays are also great events, and include piñatas filled with candies and surprises for the children.

-La Ceiba Carnival is celebrated in La Ceiba, a city located in the north coast, in the second half of May to celebrate the day of the city's patron saint Saint Isidore.
+La Ceiba Carnival is celebrated in La Ceiba in the north coast in the second half of May to celebrate the day of the city's patron saint Isidore.
 People from all over the world come for one week of festivities.
 Every night there is a little carnaval (carnavalito) in a neighborhood.
 On Saturday there is a big parade with floats and displays with people from many countries.
 This celebration is also accompanied by the Milk Fair, where many Hondurans come to show off their farm products and animals.